Watch Mark Zuckerberg’s Harvard commencement speech here

 College dropout-turned-Facebook CEO Mark Zuckerberg finally got his degree today, and now he’s about to give Harvard’s 366th commencement speech.

-You can watch him speak here when he starts between 3pm and 3:30 Eastern Time, or just past noon on the west coast.
-We’ll embed the Facebook Live broadcast right here on TechCrunch, and provide frequent updates on any news or insights he mentions.
+You can watch him speak here now, where we’ll embed the Facebook Live broadcast on TechCrunch, and provide frequent updates on any news or insights he mentions.

 “I’ll share what I’ve learned about our generation and the world we’re all building together” Zuckerberg writes.
 “This is personally important to me and I’ve been writing it for a while.”